 Thirteen years after the Lord first put the dream within Pastor Sexton’s heart to train men and women to serve Jesus Christ in local churches, The Crown College was founded.
 God has given this work great favor from the beginning.
 In August of 1991, the doors of the college opened to sixty-nine students from fourteen states.
 By the 2006-2007 academic year, over nine hundred students enrolled, representing more than forty states and several foreign countries.
 Thousands of men and women have received their diplomas and are now serving Christ throughout the world.

 The spirit and growth of The Crown College has led many people to remark that they have never been to such a “God-caused” place.
 The institution began with only one building in 1991, but since then the Lord has provided world-class facilities including the Curtis Hutson Center for local church ministries, the Crown Music Conservatory, and The Crown College building.

-Clarence Sexton has not limited his work to Temple Baptist Church and The Crown College.
+Clarence Sexton has not limited his work to The Temple Baptist Church and The Crown College.
 His pioneering spirit has led to the initiation of hundreds of worldwide ministries including short-term and long-term mission works.
 Students trained at Crown College have, with the aid of the founder, carried the work of the college overseas to the United Kingdom and Nepal.
 Pastors and teachers across America and around the world have benefited from the Knoxville School of the Bible.
-These men and women have opened over ninety similar schools that offer two-year certificates in Bible study, which are awarded in the Crown College Commencement.
+These men and women have opened over one hundred thirty similar schools that offer two-year certificates in Bible study, which are awarded in the Crown College Commencement.

 In Ecclesiastes 12:1 the Bible says, “Remember now thy Creator in the days of thy youth.”
 In an effort to reach the next generation with this truth, Clarence Sexton has founded four summer youth camps located in Powell, TN, Pottsboro, TX, Heron, MT, and Droitwich, England.
 These camps have offered Christian influence and encouragement to many young people including urban youth, Native Americans, and Hispanics.